-19 On 25 June 1999, the Finance Committee approved a commitment of \$100,000,000 to provide loans to private schools for upgrading their sub-standard slopes under their maintenance responsibility as required by Dangerous Hillside Orders served by the Building Authority under section 27A of the Buildings Ordinance.
+- 18 On 25 June 1999, the Finance Committee approved a commitment of \$100,000,000 to provide loans to private schools for upgrading their sub-standard slopes under their maintenance responsibility as required by Dangerous Hillside Orders served by the Building Authority under section 27A of the Buildings Ordinance.
 The loans are offered on a non-means-tested basis.
 Loans to non-profit-making private schools will be interest-free whereas those to profit-making private schools will bear interest at the "no-gain-no-loss" rate.
 The loans will normally be repayable with interest, where applicable, by instalments within a period of up to 60 months.
 This may be extended to a maximum of 120 months where justified.
-The first instalment will become due one month after the final drawdown of the loan.

-20 The loan scheme operates on a revolving basis.
-There was no outstanding loan as at 31 March 2000.
-In 2000-01, the estimated drawdowns are \$3,516,000 and no repayment is expected.
-The estimated drawdowns and repayments for 2001-02 are \$29,136,000 and \$3,155,000 respectively.
-The estimated amount of outstanding loans as at 31 March 2002 is \$29,497,000.
+The first instalment will become due one month after the final drawdown of the loan. - 19 The loan scheme operates on a revolving basis.
+There was no outstanding loan as at 31 March 2001.
+The revised estimates of loan payments and repayments for 2001-02 are \$5,094,000 and \$170,000 respectively.
+The amount of outstanding loans recoverable as at 31 March 2002 is estimated to be \$4,924,000.
+As for 2002-03, the estimates of loan payments and repayments are \$14,720,000 and \$1,580,000 respectively.
+The estimated amount of outstanding loans as at 31 March 2003 is \$18,064,000.